Soumi7/PG-StockManagement/README.md

 - We have used various time series and regression techniques like Exponential smoothing model and SVR ( Support Vector Regression) and Holt-Trend Method, Holt-Winters Seasonal Models will be used.

-- Logistic regression , Lasso Regression and ElasticNet Regression models will be used.
-A multilayer feedforward artificial neural network (MLFANN) is employed as a deep learning algorithm to train the data as well.
+- Gradient Boosting, Extreme Gradient Boosting, Cat Boost Classifier, Ada Boost algorithms have been used  to train the data as well.

 - The output from each model is then integrated together using decision integration.
 This approach is being used by the way of combining the strengths of different algorithms into a single collaborated method philosophy.